-Then their eyes glaze over with disappointment…. or maybe boredom.
+Then their eyes glaze over with disappointment….
 I imagine they are thinking “Hmmm.
-It’s hard enough exercising three times a week.
+It’s hard enough exercising one or two times a week.
 No thanks.”
 Then they disregard everything else I say since more of what they are already doing sounds like a prison sentence.
-BUT- hear me out, and you’ll realize it’s really quite freeing.
+BUT— hear me out, and you’ll realize it’s really quite freeing.

 I used to work out a few times a week, too.
 Heck, I used to never work out.
 So I am writing from my own experience and how someone like me actually loves (and leads others) in fitness.
 It is now my passion, and it all happened from this one little strategy.